McCarthy Still Best to Lead GOP as Speaker

 Biggs, a member of the conservative House Freedom Caucus, is seriously pondering a bid for speaker.

-Other Capitol Hill sources told Newsmax that Biggs is actually a “stalking horse” for Rep. Jim Jordan (OH), who, they say, would be a stronger opponent to McCarthy.
+Other Capitol Hill sources told Newsmax that Biggs is actually a "stalking horse" for Rep. Jim Jordan, R-Ohio, who, they say, would be a stronger opponent to McCarthy.

-And Mark Meadows, former White House chief of staff and a close ally of Jordan’s, has led 60 other conservatives to sign a letter calling for the leadership elections in the House and Senate to be postponed until after the special Senate runoff in Georgia December 6.
+Mark Meadows, former White House chief of staff and a close ally of Jordan's, has led 60 other conservatives to sign a letter calling for the leadership elections in the House and Senate to be postponed until after the special Senate runoff in Georgia on Dec.
+6.

 Some conservatives outside Congress have also weighed in against McCarthy.
 But they are few and far between.